-COURSE NAME COURSE NUMBER REQUIRED PREREQUISITE(S) COURSE DESCRIPTION Physical Education 7 th 634 None This course introduces and develops skills in such lifetime activities as swimming, volleyball, softball, badminton, basketball, flag football, table tennis, touch football, Physical Education 8 th 644 tennis, soccer, folk dance, track/field, and kickball.
+COURSE NAME COURSE NUMBER REQUIRED PREREQUISITE(S) COURSE DESCRIPTION Physical Education 7 th 634 This course introduces and develops skills in such lifetime activities as swimming, volleyball, softball, badminton, basketball, flag football, table tennis, touch football, tennis, soccer, folk dance, track/field, and kickball.
 Students learn the importance of physical fitness, good sportsmanship, and individual development.
-Major Sports 7th 636 Physical examination is The following competitive athletic programs are designed for those who are highly motivated to participate in team and individual UIL athletics.
-Participants are expected to most all IIII regulations and must point in academic standards while deveting a Major Sports 8th 638 required prior to tryouts to meet all UIL regulations and must maintain academic standards while devoting a great deal of time outside the school day toward these programs.
+Physical Education 8 th 644 None Major Sports 7th 636 Physical examination is The following competitive athletic programs are designed for those who are highly motivated to participate in team and individual UIL athletics.
+Participants are Major Sports 8th 638 required prior to tryouts expected to meet all UIL regulations and must maintain academic standards while devoting a great deal of time outside the school day toward these programs.
 Tryouts and coach approval are required to participate in each sport listed below.
-Dance 7 th 633 None Dance will provide students with an exploration of movement in many different dance genres with the focus to foster student creativity through expression of movement.
-Dance 8 th 642 Kickstart I 626 Successful completion of prior level for advanced levels This course will only be offered in the 6 th grade for 2022 - 2023, 7 TH grade in the 2023-2024, and 8 th grade in the 2024-2025 school years.
+Beginning Dance (PE) 633 None Dance will provide students with an exploration of movement in many different dance genres with the focus to foster student creativity through expression of movement.
+Intermediate Dance (PE) 634 Successful completion of Beginning Dance, or teacher approval Dance will provide students with an exploration of movement in many different dance genres with the focus to foster student creativity through expression of movement.
+Kickstart I 626 Successful completion of prior level for advanced levels This course will only be offered in the 6 th grade for 2022 - 2023, 7 TH grade in the 2023-2024, and 8 th grade in the 2024-2025 school years.
 This TEA recognized, in-school physical education program will teach character through karate by focusing on core values such as discipline, hard work, and respect.
 This multiyear program begins in the 6 th grade and has an option for continued course participation through the 8 th grade.
 This safe and structured program focuses on the discipline and philosophies of the martial arts while engaging the students in fitness and educating them about self-defense.
-Parent/ guardian permission is required, and students must apply for admission into the program.
-Kickstart II 627 Successful completion of prior level for advanced levels This course will only be offered in the 6 th grade for 2022 - 2023, 7 Th grade in the 2023-2024, and 8 th grade in the 2024-2025 school years.
+Parent/guardian permission is required, and students must apply for admission into the program.
+Kickstart II 627 Successful completion of prior level for advanced levels This course will only be offered in the 6 th grade for 2022 - 2023, 7 TH grade in the 2023-2024, and 8 th grade in the 2024-2025 school years.
 This TEA recognized, in-school physical education program will teach character through karate by focusing on core values such as discipline, hard work, and respect.
 This multiyear program begins in the 6 th grade and has an option for continued course participation through the 8 th grade.
 This safe and structured program focuses on the discipline and philosophies of the martial arts while engaging the students in fitness and educating them about self-defense.
-Parent/ guardian permission is required, and students must apply for admission into the program.
+Parent/guardian permission is required, and students must apply for admission into the program.